LuLucsu/lulucsu-academic/content/publication/article1/index.md

 ---
-title: "On the extensional eigenvalues of graphs"
+title: "A short note on the sum of k largest distance eigenvalues of bipartite graphs"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Tao Cheng, Lihua Feng, Weijun Liu
+- Junying Lu
 - admin

-date: "2021-07-01T00:00:00Z"
+date: "2022-07-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).